Iceland

 Green Shift Initiatives in Iceland

 Iceland has been in the news recently for showing the world how much geothermal energy we have.
-It literaly gushes from the ground.
+It literally gushes from the ground.

 One of the first thing early settlers in Iceland noticed was the island localized hot spots.
 We have a lot of our towns and popular locations named after those hot spots, for example Reykjavík, or the Bay of smoke/steam, Hveragerði, which translates to field of geysers, and of course Geysir, where the english language gets the name geyser from.